tensorchiefs/dl_course_2018/docs/index.md

 To easily follow the course please make sure that you are familiar with the some [basic math and python skills](prerequistites.md).

 ## Info for the projects
 You can join together in small groups and choose a topic for your DL project.
 You should prepare a poster and a spotlight talk (5 minutes) which you will present on the last course day.
-To get some hints how to create a good poster you can check out the links that are provieded in <a href="https://www.dropbox.com/s/u1f6mqk4pc3uhxe/poster-guidelines.pdf?dl=1">poster_guidelines.pdf</a>
+To get some hints how to create a good poster you can check out the links that are provided in <a href="https://www.dropbox.com/s/u1f6mqk4pc3uhxe/poster-guidelines.pdf?dl=1">poster_guidelines.pdf</a>

 To run some code on a free google GPU server you can follow the [instructions how to use google colab](co.md).

-If you need to prepare a hdf5 file from your images you can have a look on an   <a href="https://github.com/tensorchiefs/dl_course_2018/blob/master/notebooks/data_prep.ipynb"> example Notebook.</a>
+If you need to prepare a hdf5 file from your images you can have a look on an   <a href="https://github.com/tensorchiefs/dl_course_2018/blob/master/notebooks/data_prep.ipynb"> example Notebook.</a> The final projects are [here](projects.md).

 ## Other resources
 We took inspiration (and sometimes slides / figures) from the following resources.